10. Introducing Data Frames

 .

-randomly select 5 rows, without replacement,
+select five rows, without replacement,

-randomly select 20% rows, with replacement,
+select 20% rows, with replacement,

-randomly rearrange all the rows.
+rearrange all the rows.

 For example: